Does Indeed Have a Veteran Job Search Feature? What It Actually Does in 2026

 What to do next

 Indeed has real veteran features.
 None of them are magic.
-The translator gives you a starting list of titles.
 The filter narrows your search.
 The salary tool sets your number.
 The recruiter visibility setting opens a small door.
 That is the toolset.

 What closes the loop is the resume.
 If you upload a resume full of military acronyms, the recruiter who finds you on Indeed will scroll past it.
 If you upload a resume that reads like a civilian resume with vet experience layered in, you get a callback.
 That is the difference.
 That is what cost me 18 months and what BMR was built to fix.